 USF allows resident and non-resident students to have cars on campus.
 The permit types are different depending on your residency status.
 Learn more about USF’s parking and transportation services here.

-If you’re going to college in a city with a lot of public transportation, such as New York City or Chicago, it might not make sense to own a vehicle because most people there don’t even own a vehicle.
+If you’re going to college in a city with a lot of public transportation, such as New York City or Chicago, it might not make sense to bring a vehicle because most locals don’t even own one.
 However, if you’re moving to a town that doesn’t have a lot of public transportation options, it might be practical to have a car.

 As mentioned above, cars are expensive.
 Will you be able to afford everything required to own and maintain a car while you’re a student?
 If you are dealing with a tight budget, it might not be worth it.